 Providing a luxurious yet casual atmosphere in one of Manchester’s old, grand buildings, Dishoom pays homage to the food of Bombay with their modern menu.
 The décor mixes marble with gold and soft leather, with warm lighting throughout inspired by Irani cafes.
 The menu, on the other hand, is pretty ambitious, mixing cultures with their exciting breakfast menu with plates such as the bacon naan roll and chicken Keema with eggs.

 The all-day menu champions small plates and side dishes perfect for sharing, with additional items such as their “Ruby Murray” curries and Tikka grilled meats.
-The restaurant has won a number of awards since it’s London inception, with eight restaurants now dotted across the country serving up good Bombay grub.
+The restaurant has won a number of awards since it’s London inception, with multiple restaurants now dotted across the country serving up good Bombay grub.
 Dishoom, 32 Bridge St, Manchester, M3 3BT.

 7. Mughli Charcoal Pit

 Regularly named as one of the best restaurants in Manchester overall, Mughli Charcoal Pit is a fine example of Manchester’s ‘Curry Mile’, serving both Indian and Pakistani dishes.
 While a little bit out of town in Rusholme, it’s worth the adventure, with rustic dishes described as “Indian soul food”.

 The family-owned restaurant offers both dine-in and takeaway, with both vegan and gluten-free menus alongside their hearty main menu.
 Street cart classics accompany curry dishes such as Balti, butter chicken and Jalfrezi, with lamb kebabs and chicken skewers fresh out the charcoal pit.
 If that wasn’t enough already, their butter chicken has been named one of the best in the world, with the likes of Ed Sheeran even popping by to give it a go.
 Mughli Charcoal Pit, 30 Wilmslow Rd, Rusholme, Manchester, M14 5TQ.